AMLing2/MAS306_Drone_G12/Code/Camera/README.md

 - Live RGB and depth reading using pyrealsense2 library
 - from Nick DiFilippo: https://github.com/nickredsox/youtube/blob/master/Robotics/realsense.py

+### markerTestAnalyzer.py
+- For reading the recorded videos from recordingCamera.py
+- Save dicitonary, rotation and traslation vectors in results folder
+- Display computation time
+- Display number of frames with data
+- Display number of false positives

 ### recordingCamera.py
 - For recording videos with Intel Realsense D435 Camera.
 - File path is local directory
 - File format: .avi

-### recordingReader.py
-- For reading the recorded videos from recordingCamera.py
-- Save dicitonary, rotation and traslation vectors in results folder

 ### screenshotCamera.py
 - For capturing screenshots from the camera stream